Freshwater Aquarium Plant Care;

 Besides watts per gallon these other factors are also quite important:

-Generally around 12 hours per day of lighting is best (if multiple lights are used, time on and off can be staggered such as 12 hours for half and 10 hours for the other half of lights), I recommend using a timer as well for more reliable lighting on/off time.
+Generally, around 12 hours per day of lighting is best (if multiple lights are used, on and off times can be staggered, such as 12 hours for half and 10 hours for the other half of lights), I recommend using a timer as well for more reliable lighting on/off time.

 Suggestions for Lighting your Planted Freshwater Aquarium:

-The relatively new SHO (Super High Output) CFL use 65, 85, & 105 watts however these awesome bulbs put out the equivalent of 325, 425 and 525 watts respectively (pictured to the left and below in a photo shop example of placement)!
+These use 65, 85, & 105 watts, however these awesome bulbs put out the equivalent of 325, 425 and 525 watts respectively!
+(Pictured to the left and below in a photo-shop example of placement.)

-Honestly for any aquarium plant keeper who is remotely handy in DIY projects, the SHO lamps are hard to beat, especially for tanks over 50 gallons.
+Honestly, for any aquarium plant keeper who is remotely handy in DIY projects, the SHO lamps are hard to beat, especially for tanks over 50 gallons.
 Many in the green house industry have already discovered this lamp for its plant growing capabilities, which for the price there is simply no equal for planted aquariums!

 The aquarium hobby/industry is much slower to adopt many technologies and this light is a major example of this.
-Without question, this is the lamp that should be used by any serious planted freshwater aquarium keeper.
+Without question, this is the lamp that could or should be used by any serious planted freshwater aquarium keeper.

-The advantage of this light system besides high lumen and PAR light output is the low set up cost compared to most other lighting systems.
-The negative is these lights are not as consumer ready for applications and require some DIY to install either incandescent sockets or a pendant.
+The advantage of this light system, besides high lumen and PAR light output, is the low set up cost compared to most other lighting systems.
+The negative is that these lights are not as consumer ready for aquarium applications and require some DIY abilities to install either incandescent sockets or a pendant fixture.